Fanny Balbuk: Death

+Balbuk died of heart failure at the Colonial Hospital, Perth on 20 March 1907.

 Legacy

-She is remembered for her unwavering commitment to Aboriginal land rights, and for her hostile reactions to British colonisation as it encroached on traditional Noongar lands.
+She is remembered for her commitment to Aboriginal land rights, and for her hostile reactions to British colonialism as it impacted the traditional Noongar culture.

 Balbuk passed on information to Bates about traditional Nyoongar lands around Perth, which proved significant in the 2006 native title claim, when the Federal Court of Australia found that Nyoongar people held Native Title rights over the Perth area.
 The decision was later overturned by the full Federal Court.